-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 1 in 5 Americans experience mental illness annually.
-A cognitive-behavioral therapy program in GA, also known as CBT, is one of the most effective treatment methods.
-This therapy program occurs between a patient and a therapist.
-The sessions are on a one on one basis but may include families and groups.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), one in five Americans experiences mental health issues annually.
+A cognitive behavioral therapy (CBT) program is one of the most effective treatment methods.
+This therapy program occurs between a client and a therapist.
+The sessions are on a one-on-one basis but may also include families and groups.
 Atlanta Center for Mental Health offers this treatment and many other different mental health therapies so you can live a more balanced life.

-The purpose of our cognitive-behavioral therapy program in GA is to help the patient change their negative thoughts and turn them into positive ones.
-Above all, the goal is to ultimately impact the behavior of the patient to one that leads to better outcomes.
-This form of therapy is most effective for patients suffering from depression and anxiety.
+The purpose of our cognitive behavioral therapy program in Georgia is to help the client change their negative thoughts and turn them into positive ones.
+Above all, the goal is to ultimately modify the behavior of the client to one that leads to better outcomes.
+This form of therapy is most effective for clients suffering from depression and anxiety.

-CBT focuses on understanding how the patient thinks.
-This helps inform how they behave based on their existing thought patterns.
-The therapist sets out to understand how the patient’s behaviors and thoughts influence their emotions.
+CBT focuses on understanding how the client thinks.
+This helps to understand how they behave based on their existing thought patterns.
+The therapist sets out to understand how the client’s behaviors and thoughts influence their emotions.

 CBT is also a combination of psychotherapy and behavioral therapy.
-The treatment uses both aspects, and many therapists often customize their approach to the personality of the patients.
+The treatment uses both aspects, and many therapists often customize their approach to the client’s needs.

-A cognitive-behavioral therapy program in GA is useful in treating many conditions that affect the emotional well-being of individuals.
-These include assisting patients with:
+A cognitive behavioral therapy program in Georgia is useful for treating many conditions that affect the emotional well-being of individuals.
+These include assisting clients with: